mathieuboudreau/qmt-optimization/README.md

 * Write function that will take the index to be removed, store it in a list variable (to keep track when each point was removed),

+### Analysis Branch

+* Create 2D Shepp-Logan phantom generator for specific tissue tags

+* Convert extra high res shepp-logan phantom to imaging resolution, to investigate multi-tissue voxel impact

+* Function that takes Shepp-Logan phantom and qMT protocol as args, and outputs the ideal qMT measured values.

+* Function that takes ideal qMT Shepp-Logan set and noise level, and adds noise to images.

+* qMT data fitting framework integration with qMTLab

+* Script to investigate B1 errors varying homogeneously %-wise for scaled values (1%, 5%, 10%, 25%), or higher res?

+* Script to investigate Nominal Flip Angle assumption on qMT.

 ## Contributing

 Please report any bugs or suggest new features through [GitHub](https://github.com/mathieuboudreau/qMTLab_Tabs/issues).